NOTICE: We are not booking in more work at present.

 Modern thatching methods make thatch one of the strongest types of roofs, certainly one better able to handle high winds than common asphalt strip shingles.

-Before the thatch is placed on the roof, long brass screws are firmly inserted deep into the wooden roof laths.
-Twisted onto the screw is a long, heavy duty steel wire.
-Bundles of reeds are then placed onto the roof.
-Over the bound reed bundles steel rods are placed.
-Then the wire which is secured to the lathing is tied through the reeds to the steel rods.
-The result is a natural water-repelling material firmly bound by steel rods and wires to the roof laths and rafters.
+On new roofs, bundles of reeds are placed onto the roof.
+Over the reed bundles steel rods are placed.
+Then screwfixings are used to secure the thatch to the roof battens.
+The result is a natural water-repelling material firmly bound by steel rods and wires to the roof battens.

-Of course, you won’t see the steel rods or wires since these are buried 5 to 6 inches below the top reed layer.
-The result is a light yet extremely durable, steel tied roof.
+Of course, you won’t see the steel rods, scallops or wires since these are buried 5 to 6 inches below the surface.
+The result is a light yet extremely durable roof.
 It’s not going anywhere!

 There are two basic forms of ridge: flush and block.
 A flush ridge is just that – it is flush with the rest of the roof line and does not stand out from it.
 A block ridge, on the other hand, is built up and then cut to form a block raised very visibly over the roof ridge.